davetropeano/lda/source/developing-lda-applications/index.markdown

 You can add todo entries to the list by entering them in the text field and pressing the 'Add Todo Item' button:

 ![](images/image3.png)

+If you close your browser and then come back later, you'll notice that the todo list is stored persistently.
+There is no need for an explicit save operation.
+Every item added to the list is automatically stored in the (MongoDB) database that you needed to start before running the sample.

 So, how is this application working?
 It all starts with the page initially returned from the todo server.
 If you look at the source of the 'todo list' page: